Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Introduction

-The investigation on RSMA-assisted physical layer security is still in its early stage.
-Recently, \cite{hao2020robustsecureRS} studied RSMA-based two-user multiple input single output (MISO) secure communications by treating the common stream as both artificial noise (AN) to confuse the eavesdroppers and useful data for legitimate users to improve sum-rate.
-A robust and secure resource allocation strategy was then proposed for user fairness optimization.
-Similarly, a cooperative rate-splitting (CRS) technique, originally proposed in \cite{Zhang2019CRS}, was further investigated in a MISO broadcast channel (BC) with an external single-antenna eavesdropper in \cite{Ping2020cooperativeRS}, where the proposed CRS strategy considered the legitimate user to opportunistically relay and forward its re-encoded common message to serve as AN to confuse the eavesdropper and as a useful message for the other legitimate user.
-The precoders and time-slot allocation strategy were then jointly optimized to maximize the secure sum-rate.
-Additionally, \cite{lu2021secureSWIPT} extended RSMA-based physical layer security to simultaneous wireless information and power transfer (SWIPT) systems and proposed a robust beamforming design to maximize the worst-case EE performance.
-With the aid of the AN\footnote{ Here, the AN does not carry useful information for legitimate users, and it differs from the AN adopted in existing RSMA-based secrecy works \cite{hao2020robustsecureRS,Ping2020cooperativeRS,lu2021secureSWIPT}, where AN not only carries useful information for legitimate users but also uses the information to confuse eavesdroppers.}, a RSMA-based secure beamforming and power allocation design was investigated in \cite{cai2021secureRA} to maximize the secure sum-rate.
-Overall, RSMA is expected to enable a better management of MUI for intercepting potential adversarial users and enhancing legitimate users' performance.
-However, to the best of our knowledge, although there exist studies showing that RSMA-based physical layer security schemes outperform the traditional ones, most current studies focus on anti-eavesdropping scenarios, where the eavesdroppers are not the intended recipients of the messages sent from the transmitter.
-They only intercept confidential messages sent to other authorized users.
-The system performance of RSMA when the eavesdroppers not only receive their intended messages but also wiretap the messages intended for other co-channel users remain unknown.
+Physical layer security (PLS) takes advantage of the intrinsic randomness and fading characteristics of wireless channels and has exhibited substantial performance merits over traditional cryptographic encryption methods in terms of computational complexity and adaptability to heterogeneous environments.
+Other than conventional cryptographic solutions, which require computation-demanding encryption algorithms and intricate key management and distribution strategies \cite{xie2021PLAsurvey}, physical layer security adopts advanced signal processing techniques to guarantee perfect communication security from an information-theoretic perspective and has become a hot spot field of research for complementing data encryption in the application layer \cite{Yu2020IRSsecurity}.
+The fundamental principle of physical layer security is to widen the performance gap between legitimate users and illegal users by exploiting the intrinsic randomness of transmission medium in data transmission.
+First proposed by Shannon \cite{shannon1949secrecy} and later developed by Wyner \cite{wyner1975wiretap}, physical layer security has evolved from point-to-point systems \cite{Csiszar1978BC,Parada2005P2P} to multi-user systems \cite{Geraci2012RCI}, where multi-antenna techniques are adopted to leverage the advantage in spatial multiplexing and diversity, and meanwhile to provide sufficient spatial freedom for separating different signals in the same time-frequency resource.
+Recently, the investigation on RSMA-assisted physical layer security mainly focus on taking advantage of the dual functions of the common stream, using the common stream serving as both useful data for legitimate users and jamming signals for adversarial users.
+For example, Hao et al \cite{hao2020robustsecureRS} studied RSMA-based two-user multiple input single output (MISO) secure communications and designed a robust and secure resource allocation strategy for user fairness optimization.
+Ping et al \cite{Ping2020cooperativeRS} investigated the cooperative rate-splitting (CRS) technique, which is originally proposed in \cite{Zhang2019CRS}, and proposed a CRS strategy to combat the external single-antenna eavesdropper in a MISO broadcast channel (BC), where the proposed strategy considered the legitimate user to opportunistically relay and forward its re-encoded common message to serve as AN to confuse the eavesdropper and as a useful message for the other legitimate user.
+The precoders and time-slot allocation strategy were jointly optimized to maximize the secure sum-rate.
+Lu et al \cite{lu2021secureSWIPT} extended RSMA-based physical layer security to simultaneous wireless information and power transfer (SWIPT) systems and proposed a robust beamforming design to maximize the worst-case EE performance.
+With the aid of the AN\footnote{ Here, the AN does not carry useful information for legitimate users, and it differs from the AN adopted in existing RSMA-based secrecy works \cite{hao2020robustsecureRS,Ping2020cooperativeRS,lu2021secureSWIPT}, where AN not only carries useful information for legitimate users but uses the information to confuse eavesdroppers.}, a RSMA-based secure beamforming and power allocation design was investigated in \cite{cai2021secureRA} to maximize the secure sum-rate.
+However, to our best knowledge, most current studies focus on anti-eavesdropping scenarios, where the eavesdroppers are not the intended recipients of the messages sent from the transmitter.
+They solely intercept confidential messages sent to other authorized users.
+The performance of RSMA-based secure designs when the eavesdroppers not only receive their intended messages but wiretap the messages intended for other co-channel users remain unknown.